monchrome/ReflectiveAgent/README.md

 can# Java → Kotlin Reflective Migration Agent

 A CLI agent that converts Java source code to idiomatic Kotlin using a **three-phase reflective agentic pattern** powered by the Claude API.
 Ideal way to use this agent is to use different models for "Reflect and Refinement" steps as is required by reflective agentic design pattern.
+This agent can be invoked from within your Claude CLI.

 ## How It Works